jrschumacher/battleship/readme.md

 - [ ] The UX is a little poor with respect to transition grid view.
 Upon placing a ship or attacking the grid will change immediately.
 A transitional screen is needed to protect the position of the next player as well as give a better experience to the current player.
 - [ ] More test coverage is needed with the engine and there is no test coverage with the UI.

+### Fleet size

+You can comment out the fleet size in [Battleship.js](https://github.com/jrschumacher/battleship/blob/master/src/Battleship.js#L19-L40) if you want to test with a smaller sample size

 ## Install and Run

 ```